advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 A flower is not a homotopy, unless it is drawn without lifting the pencil from the paper.
-This means that homotopy only plays a significant role in constructing the building blocks for geometry, and this restrictuion is relaxed for complex objects.
+This means that homotopy only plays a significant role in constructing the building blocks for geometry, and this restriction is relaxed for complex objects.

 Still, the connection between homotopy and basic geometric shapes is very important.